 Treatment for hemorrhoids could be challenging, and most of the time, Western medicine has no options other than surgery.
-When considering the treatment for hemorrhoids, one must first consider a number of factors.
+When considering the treatment for hemorrhoids, one must first consider several factors.
 The first is whether or not you require temporary relief or a more permanent solution, and the second is whether you would prefer to choose medical treatment for hemorrhoids or natural remedies for hemorrhoids.
-One must also understand that not all treatments for hemorrhoids work as well on all individuals, hemorrhoid sufferers will respond better to one specific type of treatment so passing a verdict on which treatment is the best treatment for hemorrhoids is understandably very difficult.
+One must also understand that not all treatments for hemorrhoids work well on all individuals; hemorrhoid sufferers will respond better to one specific type of treatment, so passing a verdict on which treatment is the best for hemorrhoids is understandably very difficult.

 Listed below are different clinical options for treatment for hemorrhoids:

 Medicines for hemorrhoids are common treatments that help relieve the itching and pain caused by hemorrhoids.
-Seeing a doctor may help to know what kinds of medicines to take for hemorrhoids.
-There are also over-the-counter medicines for hemorrhoids you can choose from but make sure that the doctor suggests it.
-It is not safe to take un-prescribed medicines.
+Seeing a doctor may help you know what medicines to take for hemorrhoids.
+There are also over-the-counter medicines for hemorrhoids you can choose from, but make sure that the doctor suggests it.
+It is not safe to take unprescribed medicines.